pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/Resources/BlogPost0145.md

   that doesn't mean it wasn't possible to achieve in UIKit.

-  To begin, you annotate your model with the [`@UIBindable`] property wrapper, which is like `@Bindable` from SwiftUI but made to work for UIKit:
+  To begin, you annotate your model with the [`@UIBindable`] property wrapper, which is like `@Bindable` from SwiftUI but made to work with UIKit:

   ```swift
   @UIBindable var model: FeatureModel